-Don’t be fooled by the web adverts you see that promise 75p per test.
-Each appliance is subjected to 4 tests before it passes or fails – 4 x 75p = £3.
-All of a sudden those 10 items cost you £30 to test.
-You don’t find out either that it doesn’t include the fuse they often swap “Because the wrong one is fitted” or the plug that is illegal.
+Don’t be fooled by the web adverts you see promising 75p or less per test.
+Each appliance is subjected to 4 tests before it passes or fails – 4 x 75p = £3, suddenly those 10 items cost you £30 to test.
+You’re often not told that it doesn’t include the fuse they often swap “Because the wrong one is fitted” or the plug that is illegal.
 Suddenly the £7.50 you expected has become £50!

 On the basis that you’ll have at least 12 items of equipment to test, I charge £3.50 per item.
 Typically it will take approximately 90 minutes to test and I will need to power down your equipment to test it.

-But I’ve only got 1 item to test?
+But I’ve only got a few items to test?

 If you need a TV or portable music player tested before you take it in to a care home, then I charge £7.95 per item which includes a printed PAT test certificate & test results, new plugs or fuses are included in the price (if needed).
 If you’re a charity shop that needs just a few items testing, I’m happy to quote a separate price.